Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Experiments

 \subsubsection{Quantitative Results}

-Table \ref{tab:response_quaility} list the quality assessment results of {\MultiParty} responses, by the manners of LLM auto-evaluation and human annotation.In this evaluation, the automatic assessment of the model utilizes the advanced GPT-4, which assigns scores ranging from 0 to 10 based on the fluency of the dialogue and adherence to the character traits established in Friends.
-The prompt used for this evaluation is provided in the Appendix \ref{sec:GPT-4 Scoring}.
+Table \ref{tab:response_quaility} lists the quality assessment results of {\MultiParty} responses, by the manners of LLM auto-evaluation and human annotation.
+In this evaluation, the automatic assessment of the model utilizes the advanced GPT-4, which assigns scores ranging from 0 to 10 based on the fluency of the dialogue and adherence to the character traits established in Friends.
 Additionally, the manual assessment is conducted by trained professionals and individuals with prior experience watching Friends.
-They evaluate the dialogue on three criteria: Fluency, Consistency, and Interestingness, with each criterion having a maximum score of 10.
-Detailed scoring criteria are also included in the Appendix \ref{sec:Manual Scoring}.
+They evaluate the dialogue on three criteria: Fluency, Consistency, and Entertainment, with each criterion having a maximum score of 10.

 Our model outperforms other baselines on both assessment approaches.
 While the automatic evaluation by GPT-4 considers its own dialogue generation quality to be the best, our method still achieves the second-highest score.
 In contrast, human evaluations show that our approach outperforms all baselines across various metrics.
-Although this work we only test {\ModelName} on a 7B or 8B base model, its {\MultiParty} performance is even better than baselines with a much stronger base model, \textit{e.g.} 70B or 236B open-sourced instruct models, or the top closed-sourced LLM such as GPT-4.
+Although this work only tests {\ModelName} on a 7B or 8B base model, its {\MultiParty} performance is even better than baselines with a much stronger base model, \textit{e.g.} 70B or 236B open-sourced instruct models, or the top closed-sourced LLM such as GPT-4.